Bike The Andes

 28 Nights / 29 Days

 Day 1 Mendoza

-For those travelling from NZ you can travel on LAN Airlines direct to Santiago with a connection to Mendoza.
+For those travelling from NZ you can travel on LATAM Airlines direct to Santiago with a connection to Mendoza.
 On arrival you will be transferred to your hotel.

 Mendoza, nestled in the foothills of the Andes Mountain Range,famous for nearby Mount Aconcagua, for its Malbec wines and for being the cradle of the heroic deeds of Liberator General San Martín, Father of this nation, it is one of the most beautiful and neat cities in the country.
 The climate in Mendoza is moderate-temperate, though its mountains provide a certain degree of aridity.
 Argentina is the fifth largest wine producing country in the world and the city of Mendoza itself is the hub of the Argentinean wine industry.
 The city life and busy plazas are surrounded by thousands of bodegas (wineries) that lie on the outskirts of town with over 350,000 acres of vines.

 This is a full day excursion into the mountainous landscape of Mendoza Province.
 The journey begins along route Nº7 going by Potrerillos Dam, Uspallata, las Bovedas, Mt Tunduqueral and the Ghost City of Paramillos.
 After arrival at Cruz de Paramillos and after our guide gives technical and security explanations, mount your bike for some uphill then a 29 km descent through the historical 365 curved road down to the Villavicencio Hotel, which opened its gates in 1940 and closed again in 1978.
 Affluent families from all round the country and from abroad would stay at the hotel to spend an entire season and enjoy the hot springs and their healing properties.
 Board our vehicle to begin the way back to Mendoza.
 33 km of dirt & paved roads.